natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Zhukovsky's%20I-153-M62.md

 * Fast for a biplane
 * Great offensive capabilities
-** 4 x rapid-firing ShKAS machine guns with large ammo reserves and deadly incendiary tracer belts ** Can carry rockets to deal with ground target
+** 4 x rapid-firing ShKAS machine guns with large ammo reserves and deadly incendiary tracer belts ** Can carry rockets to deal with ground targets

 '''Cons:'''